pitag-ha/lambda-world-2025-merlin-domains/presentation/conclusion.md

 - (short term) guarantee data race freedom
 - (long term) other way of sharing the work between multiple domains

-{pause up .block}
-What we've learned ?

-- Merlin can be made parallel! 🥳
-- Making it more efficient, more parallel, will require way more refactoring.
-- More insight on performance bottlenecks

 {pause .block}
 What next ?